flexera-public/right_st/README.md

         * `Instance Type` - String - Required - Name of instance type.
         * `User Data` - String - Optional - User Data template for this cloud/image combination.

+A MultiCloudImage YAML file is referenced as a normal string in the MultiCloudImages array which is the realtaive path to a YAML file containing an individual MultiCloudImage definition.

 An Alert definition consists of three fields: a Name, Definition, and Clause (all strings).
 Clause is a text description of the Alert with this exact format: `If <Metric>.<ValueType> <ComparisonOperator> <Threshold> for <Duration> minutes Then <Action> <ActionValue>`:

 * Metric is a collectd metric name such as `cpu-0/cpu-idle`.
 * ValueType is the metric type (`value`, `count`, etc - allowable values differ for each metric so look in the dashboard!).
 * ComparisonOperator is `>`, `>=`, `<`, `<=`, `==`, or `!=`
 * Threshold is a numeric value such as `100` or `0.5` or `NaN` for all Metrics except for the RS/* ones.
 For the RS/* ones its a one of the following server states: `pending`, `booting`, `operational`, `decommission`, `shutting-down`, `terminated`
 * Duration is minutes and must be an integer greater than 0.